oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [If the Client supplied an Authentication Method in the CONNECT packet it can initiate a re-authentication at any time after receiving a CONNACK.
 It does this by sending an AUTH packet with a Reason Code of 0x19 (Re-authentication).
-The Client MUST set the Authentication Method to the same value as the Authentication Method originally used to authenticate the Network Connection]{.mark} \[MQTT-4.12.1-1\].
+The Client MUST set the Authentication Method to the same value as the Authentication Method originally used to authenticate the Virtual Connection]{.mark} \[MQTT-SN-4.10.1-1\].
 If the authentication method requires
 Client data first, this AUTH packet contains the first piece of authentication data as the Authentication Data.

 The Server responds to this re-authentication request by sending an AUTH packet to the Client with a Reason Code of 0x00 (Success) to indicate that